My rating: 5 of 5 stars

 And in Tayeb Salih’s Season of Migration to the North, Conrad’s river is now the Nile, whose waters rejuvenate its peoples, and Conrad’s first-person British narrative style and European protagonists are in a sense reversed, first through the use of Arabic; second in that Salih’s novel concerns the northward voyage of a Sudanese to Europe; and third, because the narrator speaks from a Sudanese village.
 A voyage into the heart of darkness is thus converted into a sacralized hegira from the Sudanese countryside, still weighted down with its colonial legacy, into the heart of Europe, where Mostapha Said, a mirror image of Kurtz, unleashes ritual violence on himself, on European women, on the narrator’s understanding.
 The hegira concludes with Said’s return to and suicide in his native village.
 So deliberate are Salih’s mimetic reversals of Conrad that even Kurtz’s skull-topped fence is repeated and distorted in the inventory of European books stacked in Said’s secret library.
 The interventions and crossings from north to south, and from south to north, enlarge and complicate the back-and-forth colonial trajectory mapped by Conrad; what results is not simply a reclamation of the fictive territory, but an articulation of some of the discrepancies and their imagined consequences muffled by Conrad’s majestic prose.

-All the same, this is a bit misleading, not least because Salih’s prose is as majestic and ambiguous as Conrad’s.
-Salih represents the Sudanese countryside as weighted down with more than just a colonial legacy; he indicts its pre-colonial legacies too, as the narrator expresses helpless indignation at the village’s patriarchal sexual relations—polygamy, female circumcision—which, he is careful to show, are enforced as much by its women as its men.
+But this is misleading, insofar as Salih’s prose is as majestic and ambiguous as Conrad’s.
+Moreover, Salih represents the Sudanese countryside as weighted down with more than just a colonial legacy; he indicts its pre-colonial legacies too, as the narrator expresses helpless indignation at the village’s patriarchal sexual relations—polygamy, female circumcision—which, he is careful to show, are enforced as much by its women as its men.
 More importantly, Said, in granting the novel a politics legible to the bureaucracies of the postmodern academy, denies it a metaphysics.
-The postcolonial theorist, in hock to Marxism and poststructuralism, is not allowed to discuss either nature or the supernatural.
+The postcolonial theorist, indebted to Marxism and poststructuralism, is barred from discussing either nature or the supernatural.

 Yet it’s not clear that colonialism is the source, as opposed to the context, of Mustafa Sa’eed’s actions.
 By his own testimony, before he could know much of his country’s political situation, “I had felt from childhood that I—that I was different—I mean that I was not like other children of my age: I wasn’t affected by anything…” When his defense attorney tries to exonerate him of murder by saying that “his mind was able to absorb Western civilization but it broke his heart”—a patronizing anticipation of what postcolonial theory will more decorously posit of the hybrid—Sa’eed comments, “It occurred to me that I should stand up and say to them, ‘This is untrue, a fabrication.
 It was I who killed them.
 I am the desert of thirst.
 I am no Othello.
 I am a lie.'”
 Sa’eed is not Othello not only because Othello is a colonial trope but because he is Iago, whom Othello suspects of being a devil.
 The word “satanic” often occurs in conjunction with Sa’eed; the narrator likens him to an afreet.

-I thought as I re-read it that this novel might be less a re-writing of Conrad’s proto-modernist and revisionist imperial romance than of those other characteristic texts of the English fin de siècle: urban gothics in which a menace from the East journeys to a European capital to prey on its women—Bram Stoker’s Dracula, George de Maurier’s Trilby, Robert Louis Stevenson’s Strange Case of Dr. Jekyll and Mr. Hyde (whose villain is not literally from the East but is metaphorically racialized).
+This novel might be less a re-writing of Conrad’s proto-modernist and revisionist imperial romance than of those other characteristic texts of the English fin de siècle: urban gothics in which a menace from the East journeys to a European capital to prey on its women—Bram Stoker’s Dracula, George de Maurier’s Trilby, Robert Louis Stevenson’s Strange Case of Dr. Jekyll and Mr. Hyde (whose villain is not literally from the East but is metaphorically racialized).
 Salih’s political recasting of this modern narrative suggests that such born-bad devils are as aberrant and shocking in the East as in the West, and that the West has many such devils of its own (e.g., Jean Morris).
-Googling reveals that I am not the first to think along these lines—see this doctoral dissertation, which compares Season of Migration to the North at length to Dracula—and it is perhaps more promising to take the novel’s supernatural hints seriously, instead of ignoring them in favor of the kind of materialist analysis that always finds it hard to account for motives irreducible to politics and economics.
+I am not the first to think along these lines—see this doctoral dissertation, which compares Season of Migration to the North at length to Dracula—and it is perhaps more promising to take the novel’s supernatural hints seriously, instead of ignoring them in favor of the kind of materialist analysis that always finds it hard to account for motives irreducible to politics and economics.

 Nor does Salih imply that politics will solve the problems he raises.
 He largely represents politics in the novel as a pageant of mismanagement and hypocrisy that is not really capable of reforming society’s genuine defects, both those left behind by colonialism and those that pre-existed it.
 By contrast, all of the novel’s redemptive or idyllic moments are associated with the natural, from a striking chapter that culminates in a desert revel after night has lifted the day’s heat to the narrator’s early gathering of strength from the sight of the river: